Overview

 Issues

-• The language of the resolution is highly specific to regulatory processes and might be unclear or difficult to understand for individuals not familiar with legislative terminology, which could lead to confusion or misinterpretations among the general public about its impact.
+The language used in the text is highly specific to regulatory processes and might be unclear or difficult to understand for individuals not familiar with legislative terminology, making it less accessible to the general public and potentially diminishing public engagement on an issue that could affect many.
+(Section 1)

-• The text lacks detail on the potential impact on stakeholders, such as brokers and digital asset platforms, which could highlight whether the disapproval is favoring or disadvantaging certain groups, leading to broader market and regulatory implications.
+There is a lack of detail on the potential impact on stakeholders, such as brokers, digital asset platforms, and investors, which could highlight whether the disapproval is favoring or disadvantaging certain groups.
+This lack of detail might affect stakeholder planning and decision-making.
+(Section 1)

 Sections